 Condensate removal in compressed air is necessary to operate compressed air system efficiently and keep it working properly.
 Unwanted water, oil emulsion, dirt and other liquids needs to be removed from the compressed air system.
 Condensate in compressed air can damage pipelines , instruments receivers and can cause instability of compressed air delivery pressure, in some cases it may also lead to process failure.
-Therefore removal of condensate is very important and proper precaution to be considered while design and operation of condensate drain in compressed air system.
+Therefore removal of condensate is very important and proper precaution to be considered while design and operation of condensate drain valve for compressed air system.
 Compressed air piping must be installed with proper slop with condensate removal unit at every receiver, piping network, air filters etc.

 Let us discuss about different type of condensate drain available and best one to be considered:-

 - Zero air loss condensate drain.